Clinton keeps up U.S. pressure over Egypt's political crisis

 She said Clinton - who met Mursi in Cairo last week as part of her shuttle diplomacy over the Gaza crisis - had received no forewarning of his intent to assume greater powers just one day later.

-And she hinted that future help for Egypt's badly battered economy, including a prospective $4.8 billion loan from the International Monetary Fund as well as a potential $1 billion debt relief package from the United States, could hinge on how the current crisis is resolved.
+And she hinted that future help for Egypt's badly battered economy, including a prospective $4.8 billion (3 billion pounds) loan from the International Monetary Fund as well as a potential $1 billion debt relief package from the United States, could hinge on how the current crisis is resolved.

 "Everybody is watching how this goes forward," Nuland said, adding that economic aid was aimed at supporting an increasingly democratic Egypt with an inclusive constitution.